 The parents' guide to what's in this TV show.

-Parents Need to Know
+What Parents Need to Know

-What's the story?
+What's the Story?

 Designed to run as an anthology of individual miniseries, TRUE DETECTIVE devotes each new season to a different case that's being investigated by a different crop of crime solvers.
 Polar-opposite partners Rust Cohle (Matthew McConaughey) and Martin Hart (Woody Harrelson) star in the series' first season in Louisiana with a search for the twisted mind behind a series of chilling murders, all while they grapple with their own personal demons.
 The second season shifts to California, where a trio of brooding cops -- Ani Bezzerides (Rachel McAdams), Ray Velcoro (Colin Farrell), and Paul Woodrugh (Taylor Kitsch) -- come together to solve a disturbing crime.

-Families can talk about the messages True Detective sends about good and evil, crime and punishment, and human nature, particularly in terms of criminals and the law enforcement agents who bring them to justice.
+Families can talk about the messages True Detective sends about good and evil, crime and punishment, and human nature, particularly in terms of criminals and the law-enforcement agents who bring them to justice.
 How do the main characters measure up as role models?

 How does True Detective compare to the slew of crime dramas currently on television.
 From storytelling to cinematography, what things does this series do differently -- and do they work?

 How does True Detective play with traditional structure?
-What are the pros and cons of its anthology approach that devotes each new season to a different case -- and a different set of characters?
+What are the pros and cons of its anthology approach that devotes each new season to a different case and a different set of characters?